stanley98yu/goos/README.md

 1. Set up a GCC cross-compiler for RISC-V ELF/Newlib.
 See [this][riscv-gnu-toolchain] for instructions.

-2. Set your environment prefix to point to your cross-compiler.
+2. Set your config variables for the RISC-V toolchain and root directories.

 3. Run `make`.